Melania Trump sculpture in Slovenia set on fire on the Fourth of July

 The sculpture, carved in a living linden tree trunk with a chainsaw, was originally met with mixed opinions by locals.
 One resident told Reuters in 2019 that the Melania depicted in the sculpture "does not look as beautiful as she normally is," while another local told BBC News that it looked like "Smurfette."

 Sculptures of Mr. Trump have also been damaged.
-In January, a nearly 26-foot statue of Mr. Trump was burned to the ground in Slovenia, according to CBS affiliate WNCN.
-The statue, according to WNCN, depicted Mr. Trump with a blue suit, white shirt and a red tie.
+In January, a nearly 26-foot statue of Mr. Trump was burned to the ground in Slovenia, according to The Associated Press.
+The statue apparently depicted Mr. Trump with a blue suit, white shirt and a red tie.
 He's shown with his right fist thrust into the air, and there's a mechanism that opens his mouth to show shark-like teeth.

 On July 3, Mr. and Mrs. Trump celebrated at Mount Rushmore, where Mr. Trump announced an executive order to create a "National Garden of American Heroes" that will feature statues "of the greatest Americans to ever live."